 Doing Classical Studies

-Classical studies is the set of practices through which the cultures of ancient Greece and Rome are studied, interpreted, and interrogated in a living dialogue—sometimes by reading, discussion, and writing, sometimes by studying abroad and by digging in the ground.
+Classical studies is the set of practices through which the cultures of ancient Greece and Rome are studied, interpreted, and interrogated in a living dialogue—sometimes by reading, discussion, and writing, sometimes by an internship in the Penn Museum or by studying abroad or digging in the ground.

 Penn's Classical Studies department offers a variety of undergraduate courses and degree options, ranging from the foreign language requirement and general sector courses to a minor (6 units) or major (12 units) in Classical Civilizations, Classical Languages and Literature, Mediterranean Archaeology, and Ancient History.